nrfconnect/sdk-nrf/doc/nrf/ug_esb.rst

 If the PTX does not receive the ACK after the initial transmitted packet, it attempts to retransmit the packet until the ACK is finally being received.
-The maximum number of allowed retransmission attempts and the delay between each attempt is specified by the most recent call to either :cpp:func:`esb_init` (where the values of :cpp:member:`retransmit_count` and :cpp:member:`retransmit_delay` in the :cpp:type:`esb_config` structure specify the number of retransmission attempts and the delay between them, respectively) or the functions :cpp:func:`esb_set_retransmit_count` and :cpp:func:`esb_set_retransmit_delay`.
+The maximum number of allowed retransmission attempts and the delay between each attempt is specified by the most recent call to either :cpp:func:`esb_init` (where the values of :cpp:member:`retransmit_count` and :cpp:member:`retransmit_delay` in the :cpp:class:`esb_config` structure specify the number of retransmission attempts and the delay between them, respectively) or the functions :cpp:func:`esb_set_retransmit_count` and :cpp:func:`esb_set_retransmit_delay`.
 The retransmission delay is defined as the duration between the start of each transmission attempt.
 Note that this differs from the legacy nRF24L Series hardware implementation, where the delay was defined as the duration from the end of a packet transmission until the start of the retransmission.